ogbigboss/how-i-got-my-netflix-show-cancelled/notes.md

 > Michael: Oh, you know how it is with cover IDs.
 You become who you need to be.
 >
 > Fiona: And everyone gets to guess who you really are.

+> Michael Narrating: Fighting is often about tactical retreats like running away from two knives.
+It's also about knowing how to make the body count unacceptable. — 104 - Old Friends (4)

+> Michael Narrating: Convincing a bully to back down is usually a matter of showing them you're not afraid of them.
+Of course, some bullies have guys with three fifty-seven magnums.
+Then you change tactics. — 103 - Fight or Flight (3)

+> Michael Narrating: When faced with a superior force, you can do two things: you can retreat quietly or you can attack with as much fanfare as possible.